3tw/currency-converter/README.md

 # CurrencyConverter

 ## Observations
-I noticed the chart in .gif file always displayed only a week of data.
+I noticed the chart in .gif file displayed only a week of data.
 The instructions, however, demanded a year of data.
 I have opted for the second option, with zoom capabilities.
 This came with a shortcoming I wasn't able to resolve.
-When you zoom-in to see the points of the chart, i.e. data for each dat, you notice that the points are not animated, whereas the line is.
+When you zoom-in to see individual points on the chart, i.e. data for each day, you notice that the points are not animated, whereas the line is.
 I am not sure if this is a shortcoming of a library or error on my part.

 ## Notes